Market alert: Time to practice risk aversion

 One trader from Shandong Province, who sources vegetables from Fujian Province much further south, even persuaded his family and relatives to accompany him to Fujian to dig up carrots there.

-government called on all Chinese to practice social distancing and to limit transport.
+As the epidemic accelerated in China, more tough challenges lay ahead.
+The central government called on all Chinese to practice social distancing and to limit transport.

 But that directive didn’t work for Jiangqiao Wholesale Market, whose trade requires close contact among sellers and purchasers, and needs a reliable transport system.

 “We have to be crowded,” Gu said, pointing to the 6,000-8,000 vegetable sellers and buyers that keep the market functioning and the transport needed to get produce to supermarkets, canteens and other smaller produce markets around the city.
+But preventive measures were well in place.

 The market didn’t change vegetable-inspection procedures during the epidemic outbreak.
 The quality of produce remained at 99.9 percent, according to Gu.